PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
-Contrasting that success, lies the equally instructional missteps regarding the world design of the game.
+Contrasting that success, one can observe the equally instructional missteps regarding the world design of the game.
 Mirroring general trends in the lackluster player communication of <span class="book-title">Shadow Falls</span>, an overly naive, open approach to world design left players without adequate guidance to truly enjoy the game.
-Rather than simply throwing players into the deep end (a potentially valid approach for a game not seeking to be primarily relaxing), a better decision would have been to slowly layer freedom and player choice onto a stronger foundation of game knowledge built during an initial period of linearity and stability.
+Rather than simply throwing players into the deep end (while a potentially valid approach for a game not seeking to be primarily relaxing), a better decision would have been to slowly layer freedom and player choice onto a stronger foundation of game knowledge built during an initial period of linearity and stability.
 </p>

 <p>
 Overall, both lessons point to the importance of composition when creating anything of greater complexity.
 Looking for ways to leverage existing knowledge, be it from a developer or player, allows for one to more confidently build towards something novel and engaging.
+It could be said, if one was feeling poetic, that the lessons of <span class="book-title">Shadow Falls'</span> development are much the same as the lessons contained within its defining gameplay system.
 </p>

 </div>